SamsungSLAV/festral/README.md

-    "buildLogDir" : "directory where application searches builds", "testLogDir" : "directory where application put tests results", "welesIP" : "127.0.0.1 - ip address of the Weles server", "webPageIP" : "127.0.0.1" - ip of the web page SecosCI located at, "welesPort" : "port of the Weles API", "welesFilePort" : "Port where output files of the Weles are", "yamls" : [
+    "buildLogDir" : "directory where application searches builds", "testLogDir" : "directory where application put tests results", "welesIP" : "127.0.0.1 - ip address of the Weles server", "webPageIP" : "127.0.0.1 - ip of the web page SecosCI located at", "welesPort" : "port of the Weles API", "welesFilePort" : "Port where output files of the Weles are", "yamls" : [